One central mystery has haunted the Jews and the rest of the world for 2,000 years.

 Sauniere’s strange behavior continued outside.
 Suddenly he started spending unexplained sums, amounting to $3 million by the end of his life.
 He put in modern roads.
 He built a house and gave immense banquets.
 And he erected a peculiar tower called “The Magdala.”

 Sauniere died in 1917.
 His will left nothing.
 He had transferred his wealth to the woman with whom he lived.
 She died in 1953 incapable of speech.
 Most questions remained unanswered on Sauniere’s death, especially the source of his wealth.
-What happened in Paris.
+What happened in Paris?

 What seems likely is that Sauniere found a strange treasure, and sold it to the Church or a private individual, receiving money in return for his silence.
 But did he find the Temple treasures?
-Various French journalists think so, and in 1972 the Israeli Secret Service were said to be in Rennes checking the story.
+Various French journalists think so, and in 1972 the Israeli Secret Service was said to be in Rennes checking the story.

-This idea is supported by a statement of Pierre Plantard, member of the ancient society Prieure de Sion.
+This idea is supported by a statement of Pierre Plantard, a member of the ancient society Prieure de Sion.
 In 1979, Plantard was interviewed by the authors of the book “Holy Blood, Holy Grail.”
-He d that the Society held the lost treasures of the Temple of Jerusalem and they would be returned to Israel when the time was right.
+He d that the Society held the lost treasures of the Temple of Jerusalem and that they would be returned to Israel when the time was right.

 “I don’t know if this Priere de Sion exists at all.
-One thing we know is that Pierre Plantard exists, and that he tells stories which don’t smack of any connection with reality.”
+One thing we know is that Pierre Plantard exists and that he tells stories which don’t smack of any connection with reality.”
 So far all the theories about the lost treasures assume they are in Europe.
-But what if everyone has been looking in wrong place?
-What if from start the key treasures never left the Holy Land?
+But what if everyone has been looking in the wrong place?
+What if from the start the key treasures never left the Holy Land?

 Many Jewish rabbinical sources hint at the existence of duplicates of the lamp and the other main treasures in the Temple.
 There is also a midrashic reference from which we can inter that Solomon had made an additional amount of menorot, or candelabras, perhaps nine, and throughout history, indeed we have many references that inform that there was a stock of additional or duplicate vessels in the event of an impurification or damage of a vessel.”

 Josephus writes that he saw two lamps being handed over by a priest to the Romans.
 Was one the genuine candelabra and one a copy?
 Or were both copies?
 If the Romans took a copy, what happened to the true lamp?
-Could it have been hidden before Romans came?
+Could it have been hidden before the Romans came?
 Some archaeologists believe that the treasures are still around the Temple area.